Professional Practices for Artists

-CAA first adopted a set of Professional Practices for Artists in 1977.
+College Art Association (CAA) first adopted a set of Professional Practices for Artists in 1977.
 These guidelines are intended to advance the interests of artists by providing general ethical and professional best practices as well as providing a pedagogical role.

 The guidelines are organized into six sections:

 - Recommendations on the Safe Use of Materials and Equipment

 - Employment of Studio Assistants

 - Contracts for Public and Private Art Commission

 Because of the broad range of artists’ approaches and practices, a universal code of ethical conduct for artists, while potentially useful, is problematic.
 While art may support or affirm conventional behaviors and community standards, artists highly value their ability to challenge, criticize, and transgress those standards.
 Key elements in the professional codes for many disciplines include honesty, integrity in business dealings, civility, obeying laws and regulations, disclosure of conflicts of interest, truth in labeling, individual accountability for professional acts (“do no harm”), and the articulation and communication of personal and professional judgments.
 While applicable in many contexts, these elements potentially limit legitimate artistic expression and therefore should not be enshrined in a universally applicable, CAA-sanctioned Artist Code of Ethics.